Daily Diary

 I was determined to carry on and finish the trip, so I pushed really hard to reach Preston, going via the toll bridge over the Manchester ship canal and passing through Leigh (which is also my daughters name, so I just had to go through there).

-Todays mileage: 59.95 miles 53 mph!! max
+Todays mileage: 59.95 miles 53 mph!! max - yeah, right.

 Day 8 - 17/9/05 Preston - Carlisle

-Todays mileage: 87.74 miles 32.5 mph max
+Todays mileage: 87.74 miles 32.5 mph max speed

 Day 9 - 18/9/05 Carlisle - Walkerburn

 One strange thing happened today, I had my head down just watching the road about 6 to 8 feet ahead of me for quite some time, but when I eventually looked up the mountain directly in front of me seemed to be receding.
-Obviously it was an optical illusion but was a bit alarming as it looked like I was going backwards!
+Obviously it was an optical illusion but was a bit alarming as it seemed like I was going backwards!

 I stopped for a while at the Johnnie Armstrong Gallery just outside of Teviothead and chatted to Brian Moffatt, a very knowledgeable and passionate goldsmith who had some stunning jewellery for sale.
 My next stop was in Hawick for a spot of lunch and to get some muscle rub as my right knee had started to hurt.
-I then carried on to Selkirk where I started looking for accommodation but there was a vintage car rally going on there, so none of the B&B's had any vacancies (the recurring theme on this trip).
-I eventually stopped just short of Peebles, staying at the George Hotel in Walkerburn (who kindly donated £10 to the charity).
-Todays weather: it was overcast but dry.
+I then carried on to Selkirk where I started looking for accommodation, but there was a vintage car rally going on there, so none of the B&B's had any vacancies (the recurring theme of this trip).
+I eventually stopped just short of Peebles, staying at the George Hotel in Walkerburn (the staff kindly donated £10 to the charity).

-Todays mileage: 73.96 miles 34.5 mph max
+Todays mileage: 73.96 miles 34.5 mph max speed Todays weather: it was overcast but dry.

 Day 10 - 19/9/05 Walkerburn - Pitlochry

-I continued on the A7/A703 into Penicuik where I stopped for a bite to eat, but they had a local holiday so almost all of the shops were closed except for the Somerfields, then it was onward to Edinburgh where, while passing Redford Barracks, I heard bagpipes for the one and only time while in Scotland.
+I continued on the A7/A703 into Penicuik where I stopped for a bite to eat, but they had a local holiday (what a suprise!) so almost all of the shops there were closed except for the Somerfields, then it was onward to Edinburgh where, while passing Redford Barracks, I heard bagpipes for the one and only time while in Scotland.
 After skirting around the edge of Edinburgh by following the RR cycle signs (I only got lost once), I went across the Forth road bridge and then up through Inverkeithing and Hill of Beath.

 I decided to try to make it to Pitlochry when I heard that the SNP would be holding their party conference in Aviemore on the 21st (which was my planned stop tomorrow) and, knowing my luck in finding accommodation, it would be better to pass through there on the 20th and keep going on to Inverness.

-Todays mileage: 97.89 miles 34 mph max
+Todays mileage: 97.89 miles (which didn't feel too bad - must be getting fitter as I go!)
+34 mph max speed

 Day 11 - 20/9/05 Pitlochry - Inverness